 This great named specimen is a small strawberry like fruit, which has a flavour similar to bubblegum – so sweeter than the common strawberry.
 Berries are rich in vitamin C and other antioxidants which are important to prevent damage to the body by free radicals.

 Also known as the Cape Gooseberry, it is in fact a member of the tomato family.
 They provide a good source of vitamin C and vitamin A – important for our immune systems.

 A plumcot is a natural hybrid of a plum and an apricot!
 With around 3g per fruit, Plumcots provide a good source of fibre which is important for a healthy digestive system.

 Finger Limes, also known as 'Citrus Caviar', have caviar like pearls of flesh inside.
 They are rich in vitamin C, but also provide folate, important for healthy red blood cells, and potassium.

-So while the weather is warm and our natural desire to eat more fruit and veg is at an all time high, try and reach your 5-a-day.
+So as the weather gets cooler and our desire to eat fruits and vegetables lessens a little, try paying close attention to making sure you get your full 5-a-day.
 And if you try one of the weird fruits above, let us know!

 Nutritionist Emma Brown (ANutr), MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.